The Georgia DOT Waterways Program partners with the

 Georgia Ports Authority (GPA).

-Jobs supported by deep water ports and inland barge terminals
+Jobs supported by deep water ports and inland terminals

 Acres of dredged material containment areas